localzet/kimai-aggregator/.githooks/README.md

-# Git hooks for kimai-aggregator
+# Git hooks for kimai-aggregator (deprecated)

-These hooks run frontend formatters automatically before a commit and stage any changes.
-They also trigger `cargo fmt` for the backend if available.
+Auto-formatting is now performed by GitHub Actions (`.github/workflows/auto-format.yml`).

+If you have previously enabled local hooks for this repo, you can remove or ignore the `.githooks` folder.

-To enable the hooks in this repository, run from the repository root:
+To disable local hooks for this repository, run from the repository root:

 ```
-git config core.hooksPath .githooks
+git config --unset core.hooksPath
 ```

-After that, commits will run the hooks defined in this folder.
-Make sure to run `npm install` once so `prettier` is available locally.